 Winner by 7%

-Gardner-White rates % higher than Big Lots on Team Culture Ratings vs Big Lots Ratings based on looking at 872 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Are your company's meetings effective?" and "How would you rate the quality of your coworkers?".
+Gardner-White rates % higher than Big Lots on Team Culture Ratings vs Big Lots Ratings based on looking at 875 ratings from employees of the two companies.
+Ratings come from the answers to questions like "Do you look forward to interacting with your coworkers?" and "What are some of the best things about your team?".

 Gardner-White rates % lower than Big Lots on Environment Culture Ratings vs Big Lots Ratings based on looking at 801 ratings from employees of the two companies.
-Ratings come from the answers to questions like "Is your work environment positive or negative?" and "What needs to change to make the company culture better?".
+Ratings come from the answers to questions like "Do you have a close friend at work?" and "What needs to change to make the company culture better?".

 Sentiment Culture Ratings vs Big Lots

-Gardner-White rates % higher than Big Lots on Sentiment Culture Ratings vs Big Lots Ratings based on looking at 1070 ratings from employees of the two companies.
-Ratings come from the answers to questions like "How confident are you about the future success of your company?" and "Are you typically excited about going to work each day?".
+Gardner-White rates % higher than Big Lots on Sentiment Culture Ratings vs Big Lots Ratings based on looking at 1071 ratings from employees of the two companies.
+Ratings come from the answers to questions like "What makes you most happy at work?" and "Are you typically excited about going to work each day?".